Koshban/RAG_On_PDFs/README.md

     pipenv install
     pipienv shell
     ```
+    Note : You might need to install MicroSoft C++ Build tools + Visual Studio Community ( with Python installations ) + Windows 10/11 SDK to get CHromaDB to install using pip.
 4. **Set up environment variables:**

     Create a `.env` file in the root directory of your project and add your OpenAI API key: